About EAN Guidelines for Neurologists

 |PROPOSAL ACCEPTANCE||An individual/group may submit a proposal via:|

-(1) top-down process; i.e. joining the Call for Conducting Guidelines for Priority Topics, in which the EAN determines the topic for the guideline.
+(1) top-down process; i.e. joining the Invitation for Conducting Guidelines for Priority Topics, in which the EAN selects a limited number of topics from the highest priority ranking topics from the Call for Guideline Topics and additional criteria.

-(2) bottom-up process; i.e. submitting a Guideline Proposal directly to the GPG.
+(2) bottom-up process; i.e. submitting a Guideline Proposal directly to the GPG via firstname.lastname@example.org.

-Please keep in mind that guidelines from the top-down process are of EAN’s priority.
-Proposals submitted through the bottom-up process will be considered but may not be treated as a priority.
+Please keep in mind that guidelines from the top-down process are of EAN’s priority and will receive dedicated funding.
+Proposals submitted through the bottom-up process will only receive the standard EAN support.

 The Guideline Task Force defines in detail the stakeholder involvement, scope and purpose, literature search, PICOs, etc. by completing the EAN Guideline Protocol template.